namratacodes/namratacodes/README.md

 ### Who I am

-I'm a 4th-year Integrated M.Tech student specializing in Data Science and Machine Learning.
+I'm a 4th year Integrated M.Tech student specializing in Data Science and Machine Learning.
-I build end-to-end projects — from cleaning messy datasets to deploying interactive apps with Streamlit.
+I build end-to-end projects , from cleaning messy datasets to deploying interactive apps with Streamlit.
 I'm actively looking for remote internships where I can apply my skills to real problems.

 ---